-This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the three year period commencing 31 January 2016 date to be confirmed
+This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the three year period commencing 31 January 2016.

-This statement was reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated September 2012 September 2015 and relevant Codes of Practice issued by the Gambling Commission.
+This statement was reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated September 2015 and relevant Codes of Practice issued by the Gambling Commission.

-The revised policy was offered for consultation between 17 August 2015 - 6 November 2015 20 June 2016 - 9 September 2016.
+The revised policy was offered for consultation between 20 June 2016 and 9 September 2016.

-The policy was approved by the Licensing Authority on 15 December 2015 date to be confirmed and has effect from 31 January 2016 - 30 January 2019 until 30 January 2019
+The policy was approved by the Licensing Authority on 18 October 2016 any amendments has effect from 7 November 2016.